apinf/developer/README.md

 ### Contributor License Agreement

+### Issues

+Easiest way to follow development is to look at issues in Waffle.
+Other option is to use Github issues list.

+For new issues we have template in Github which will guide you to fill in needed information.

 ### Set up local development version
 Start developing the platform by installing APInf platform.
 You can do this multiple ways.
 [Here's more detailed information](https://github.com/apinf/platform/blob/develop/INSTALL.md) how to do it.

 ## API development